OAuth

 set to refresh_token

-Front OAuth server response will include two tokens (the new API token in the access_token
+The Front OAuth server response will include two new tokens, the access_token

 POST https://app.frontapp.com/oauth/token HTTP/1.1